eduardo-stuart/express-file-logger/README.md

 ## General Info

-With this library, all the accesses made on an Express server will be saved on a text file.
+With this library, all the accesses made on an Express Server will be saved on a text file.

 The resulting file will record each access on one or more lines, like the example below: